IamVenkatesh/pyQualitas/README.md

 It is very hard to achieve this using manual testing and scheduling an automated validation helps achieve the timelines and ensure a high quality of the data with less efforts.

 There are various tests in this library that would come in handy during the regression testing process.
 Since the project is implemented in Python, the learning curve is short when compared to the libraries that are available in Scala.

-**Credits:**

-Tim Gent - Eventhough he has not contributed to this project, he has created a huge inspiration with his library - Dataflare